dudanogueira/weaviate-add-collection/README.md

 #### Tab 3: Compression/Quantization
 Reduce memory usage by compressing vectors.

+**Note:** This tab is hidden when using Dynamic index type, as quantization is configured separately for each sub-index (HNSW and Flat).

 - **Quantization Types:**
   - **None** - Full precision (default)
   - **PQ** - Product Quantization (8x-32x compression)